Code-Institute-Submissions/UCFD-Milestone-Project-8/README.md

 ## Deployment
 This project was developed using GitPod, with the repository stored on GitHub.

-The GitHub repository is here - [here](https://github.com/MichaelpHann/UCFD-Milestone-Project) The website is live here -
+* The GitHub repository is [here](https://github.com/MichaelpHann/UCFD-Milestone-Project)
+* The website is live here -

 This website was deployed on GitHub Pages by undertaking the following steps:
 1. Navigate to